samn33/sharqit/README.md

 ## Benchmarks

 Processing time, T-count, 2Q-count, Gate-count of 'sharq' are compared with [PyZX](https://github.com/Quantomatic/pyzx).
+The 'zx' means the metohd using ZXCalculus, the 'pp' means the method using PhasePolynomial.
 The operating environment is Intel Core i5-3320M CPU @2.60GHz, 16GB RAM.

 ![benchmarks](/benchmarks/plot.png)